 Consistent with recommendations from the Supplemental AIS, a Data Recovery Plan was prepared and data recovery investigations were conducted for Site No. 50-10-27-30210, Feature B lava excavation in May 2023.
 An End-of-Fieldwork Letter Report was prepared and submitted to the SHPD, and the SHPD accepted said report in October 2023.
+A Data Recovery Report has also been prepared and submitted to the SHPD and is currently under review.
 A Burial Treatment Plan was also prepared for the burial site that was discovered in a modified lava tube (Site No. 50-10-27-18511, Feature C) in the Supplemental AIS.
 The Burial Treatment Plan was prepared in accordance with the requirements of HAR 13.13.300, Rules of Practice and Procedure Relating to Burial Sites and Human Remains, and was submitted to SHPD and the Hawai'i Island Burial Council for review and determination and approved on November 08, 2019.
 A Historic Preservation Plan was prepared for the portion of the historic trail that likely connected the Mamalahoa Trail with a shoreline trail (Site 50-10-27-30287), modified lava sinks (Site No. 50-10-27-13260) and possible ceremonial structure (Site No. 50-10-27-13261).
 The Historic Preservation Plan was prepared in accordance with the requirements of HAR 13.13.277, Rules Governing Requirements for Archaeological Site Preservation and Development, and was accepted by the SHPD on March 06, 2023.
 Additionally, LT prepared an Archaeological Monitoring Plan (AMP) for the entire Makalapua Project District.
 The AMP was approved by the SHPD on February 24, 2023.

 In addition, a Cultural Impact Assessment (CIA) has been prepared for the proposed project.
 Refer to Appendix "K".
 The CIA concluded that the project will have limited impact on Hawaiian cultural resources, beliefs, and practices, noting that none were identified within the Makalapua Project District.
-The CIA recommended that care be taken to preserve the habitat of endemic plants in addition to access for gathering activities
+The CIA and associated Ka Pa'akai Analysis recommended that care be taken to preserve the habitat of endemic plants, culturally significant sites be preserved, water resources be protected, and that special attention be paid by the archaeological monitors during the project development.